Get started by searching below:

 Florida Nursing Home Lawsuit Case Values

 Compensation is awarded in Florida nursing home lawsuits through settlements and trial verdicts.
-Most nursing home abuse and neglect lawsuits end in settlements, which allow families to access compensation without ever stepping foot inside a courtroom.
+Most nursing home abuse and neglect lawsuits end in settlements, which allow families to access compensation without ever setting foot inside a courtroom.

 Money from these lawsuits is meant to provide victims with the financial aid needed to recover from the emotional and physical trauma they’ve endured.